US view of Putin: Angry, frustrated, likely to escalate war

 Officials in recent days have publicly said they’re worried the Russian president will escalate the conflict to try to break Ukraine’s resistance.
 Russia still holds overwhelming military advantages and can bombard the country for weeks more.
 And while the rest of the world reacts to horrific images of the war he started, Putin remains insulated from domestic pressure by what CIA Director William Burns called a “propaganda bubble.”

-Over two decades, Putin has achieved total dominance of Russia’s government and security services, ruling with a tiny inner circle, marginalizing dissent, and jailing or killing his opposition.
-He has long criticized the breakup of the Soviet Union, dismissed Ukraine’s claims to sovereignty, and mused about nuclear war ending with Russians as “martyrs.”
+Over two decades, Putin has achieved total dominance of Russia’s government and security services, ruling with a tiny inner circle, marginalising dissent, and jailing or killing his opponents.
+He has long criticised the breakup of the Soviet Union, dismissed Ukraine’s claims to sovereignty, and mused about the nuclear war ending with Russia as "martyrs".
 Burns told lawmakers that he believed Putin was “stewing in a combustible combination of grievance and ambition for many years.”

 Putin had expected to seize Kyiv in two days, Burns said.
 Instead, his military has failed to take control of major cities and lost several thousand soldiers already.
 The West has imposed sanctions and other measures that have crippled the Russian economy and diminished living standards for oligarchs and ordinary citizens alike.
 Much of the foreign currency Russia had accumulated as a bulwark against sanctions is now frozen in banks abroad.